csobent/stock_analysis/README.md

+# stock_analysis
-# stock_analysisOverview of Project: Explain the purpose of this analysis.
+## Overview of Project: Explain the purpose of this analysis.
 The purpose of this analysis is to first refactor the code we received and apply the concepts we learned to recreate the data.
 It is key to refactor this code in order to pull the data needed in order to analyze the entire stock market.